-The UK’s deal with the DUP neither breaches impartiality in government nor offers a vision that could save the Union
+The UK’s deal with the DUP neither breaches impartiality in government nor offers a vision that could safeguard the Union

 NI Secretary of State Chris Heaton Harris (UKG photo)

 By doing its deal with the DUP to get them back into the Assembly, has the British government abandoned its legally binding pledges in the GFA to act with “rigorous impartiality” in government and place “no external impediment” to the free exercise of the public will in a border poll?
-Has it instead presented a vision of the Union that will attract the support it claims “would copper-fasten Northern Ireland’s political and constitutional place in the Union”
+Has it instead presented a vision of the Union that will attract the support it claims “would copper-fasten Northern Ireland’s political and constitutional place in the Union?

-Pose the questions and most of the answers come divided on familiar sectarian lines.
+Pose the questions and most of the answers come back divided on familiar sectarian lines.
 Fortunately while the DUP are proclaiming a political victory, the nationalist response has been generally muted in favour of paying an acceptable price to restore the Assembly.
 But criticism of the government’s command paper “Safeguarding the Union” is itself divided.
 The deal represents a fundamental breach of impartiality; or it’s largely meaningless red white and blue rhetoric to coax the DUP back to Stormont.
 Which is it?
 It can’t be both.
 Leading academic Katy Katyward is for her, scathing:

 The deal secured from the UK Government by the DUP runs roughshod over principles that have formed the bedrock for the peace process for over thirty years.
 The Safeguarding the Union command paper outlining the package claims to ‘copper-fasten Northern Ireland’s political and constitutional place in the Union’.
 If it were to so, it would usurp the British-Irish agreement of 1998, and the 1993 Downing Street Declaration before it, that: